 Can you wax leaves?

 YES!
 Waxing leaves will not only preserve their fall color, but the waxing process will also allow you to keep them for fall crafts, Thanksgiving decorations, or even how to wax leaves for preserving.
+It’s one of the best methods to make preserved fall leaves and get decorative fall leaves for projects!

-How do you wax leaves?
+How do you coat leaves with wax?

 How long do wax dipped leaves last?